KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 = Widget Features =
 * Spacer, create an empty space between elements.
-* Simple Accordion, create a vertically stacked list of items.
+* Simple Accordion/Toggle, create a vertically stacked list of items or single panel.
+* Basic Tabs, create a multiple panels contained in a single window.

+= Other Features =
+* Neatly build semantic HTML
+* Highly accessible widgets with best ARIA practices
+* SEO friendly widgets

 Once you enable the extension widget, you’ll be able to use it anywhere standard widgets are used.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin backend.

+Lastly, We recommend to activate only the widgets you needed.

+Note: Our widgets have prefix name 'ZASO -' indicating our SiteOrigin plugin extension.

+= Language Support =

+* English (en_US)

 == Installation ==

 1. Upload the `zen-addons-site-origin` directory to the `/wp-content/plugins/` directory via FTP
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Enjoy

+== Frequently Asked Questions ==

+= How to activate your widgets? =

-3. To enable the widgets activate on 'Plugins > SiteOrigin Widgets'
+To enable our ZASO widgets, please activate it on 'Plugins > SiteOrigin Widgets'

-Note: Our widgets have prefix name 'ZASO -' indicating our SiteOrigin plugin extension.

 == Changelog ==

+= 1.0.2 =
+* New: Added new widget 'Basic Tabs'
+* New: Added field and less variable filters
+* Tweak: Improved spacer and accordion accessibility

 = 1.0.1 =
-* Added simple accordion design panel
+* New: Added simple accordion design panel
-* Added spacer design panel
+* New: Added spacer design panel
-* Added field 'Extra ID' on widgets
+* New: Added field 'Extra ID' on widgets
-* Fixed minor issue
-* Added en_US language file
+* New: Added en_US language file
+* Fix: Minor issues

 = 1.0.0 =
-* Initial Release
+* Birthday: Initial Release

-== Language Support ==
-- English